Diffraction Aided Wireless Positioning: Conclusion

-Here, $N_e$ is the number of Rx locations where a particular MPC group exists, and $N_{fap}$ is the number of Rx locations where the first arriving path belongs to a particular MPC Group.
-In Fig.\,\ref{fig:raytracing_wireless_insight}, we also plot an AoA vs normalized path length plot for an Rx location at the back of the building.
-The normalized path length is calculated by subtracting the path length of the first arriving path.
-Hence, the length of the first arriving path is $0m$.
-The AoA is defined as the elevation angle from the Z-axis.
-We present three key observations about the different MPC groups based on Table \ref{table_window_MPC} and the AoA vs Path length plot.
+Here, $N_{e,tx}$ is the number of Rx locations for each transmitter (UAV anchor) where a particular MPC group exists, and $N_{fap,tx}$ is the number of Rx locations for each transmitter where the first arriving path belongs to a particular MPC Group.
+We present three key observations on the different MPC groups based on Table \ref{table_window_MPC} and Fig. \ref{fig_fap_metrics}.

-\begin{observation} For MPC-1 and MPC-2, we have a low probability of existence $P_e$. \end{observation} \begin{remark} From the associated string in Table \ref{table_window_MPC}, MPC-1 contains MPCs that follow the direct Euclidean path (LOS path) between the transmitter and receiver, whereas MPC-2 contains MPCs that undergo a single bounce satisfying Snell's laws before reaching the receiver.
-The low probability of existence can be attributed to the fact that both these MPC groups only exist for Rx locations close to the windows. \end{remark}
+\begin{observation} For MPC-1 and MPC-2, we have a low probability of existence $P_e$. \end{observation} From the associated string in Table \ref{table_window_MPC}, MPC-1 contains MPCs that follow the direct Euclidean path (LoS path) between the transmitter and receiver, whereas MPC-2 contains MPCs that undergo a single bounce satisfying Snell's laws before reaching the receiver.
+The low probability of existence can be attributed to the fact that both these MPC groups exist only for Rx locations close to the windows.